 Previously, the 2005 and 2006 data reports referred to sockeye salmon smolts captured exiting the Alouette Reservoir as kokanee.
-In 2007, what were assumed to be kokanee smolts from Alouette Lake were genetically confirmed to represent descendants of sockeye salmon trapped within Alouette Lake at the time of Dam construction (ARMS 2007).
-These smolts are captured exiting the Alouette Reservoir as part of the on-going field trials (2005 - 2011) to assess smolt migration success out of the Alouette Reservoir (Mathews and Bocking.
-2011).
-In 2011, the spillway gate on Alouette Dam was opened for smolt migration trials 15 April to 14 June.
-A 6 m^3 /s flushing flow was implemented 1 to 9 June.
+In 2007, what were assumed to be kokanee smolts from Alouette Lake were genetically confirmed to represent descendants of sockeye salmon trapped within Alouette Lake at the time of dam construction (ARMS 2007).
+These smolts are captured exiting the Alouette Reservoir as part of the on-going field trials (2005 - 2012) to assess smolt migration success through the Alouette Reservoir (Mathews et al. 2013).
+In 2012, the spillway gate on Alouette Dam was opened for smolt migration trials 16 April to 14 June.
+The average mean daily spillway flows were 3.86 m^3 /s.
+A flushing flow was not implemented in 2012.

-There were 1,971 sockeye smolts captured in the 224th St. rotary screw trap between 15 April and 12 June.
-These captures include 162 smolts that were mark recaptures from the Mud Creek trap upstream.
-In addition, a further 69 sockeye smolt captures were estimated for the two days of lost catch.
-This results in a total estimated out-migrant catch of 2,040 sockeye smolts (Figure 3.19).
+There were 26 sockeye smolts captured in the 224th St. rotary screw trap between 24 April and 8 June.
+These captures include 2 smolts that were mark recaptures from the Mud Creek trap upstream.
+In addition, a further 2 sockeye smolt captures were estimated for the two days of lost catch.
+This results in a total estimated out-migrant catch of 28 sockeye smolts (Figure 3.24).
+This represents 1.4% the catch total of 2011.
+This decrease was also observed upstream at the Mud Creek site (Figure 3.24).
+A decrease of this magnitude was unexpected and at this time remains unexplained.

-In 2011, captures in the lower watershed at the 224th Street location closely tracked the captures immediately below the dam at the Mud Creek site (Figure 3.19).
-This pattern has been consistent for the last five years (Figure 3.20).
+In 2012, captures in the lower watershed at the 224th Street location closely tracked the captures immediately below the dam at the Mud Creek site (Figure 3.24).
+This pattern has been consistent for the last six years (Figure 3.25).
 It is clear from the time difference of only a day or two in out-migration peaks or pulses between the two trapping locations that sockeye smolts, following their emigration from Alouette Lake, continue their migration out of the Alouette system without delay.
-There is no evidence to-date of an effect of the late season surface release flush on sockeye smolt migration timing or movement out of the South Alouette River.
-Therefore, it appears typical mean daily flows of between 3.0 to 6.0 m3/s is adequate to ensure movement of Alouette Lake sockeye smolts out of the system without delay.
+Furthermore, the flushing flow dam releases in 2009 through 2011 (n=3) did not "flush out" reluctant sockeye migrants residing within the South Alouette River.
+Similarly, the 2008 storm event that resulted in a mean daily discharge of 9.95 m3/s and an instantaneous maximum discharge of 16.41 m3/s; compared to a mean daily and maximum instantaneous flow the previous seven days of 5.54 m3/s and 6.2 m3/s, respectively did not "flush out" any reluctant sockeye migrants residing within the South Alouette River and the previous seven 3.0 to 6.0 m3/s is adequate to ensure movement of Alouette Lake sockeye smolts out of the system without delay.